Written by: Michael Den Boer on July 23rd, 2008

 Ultimately while not as violent or shocking as other cannibal films that followed.
 Umberto Lenzi’s The Man from Deep River remains one of his most accomplished and emotionally engaging films.

 Media Blasters present The Man from Deep River in an anamorphic widescreen that preserves the film’s original aspect ratio.
 The colors look nicely saturated and details are razor sharp throughout.
 This transfer looks really good with only some instances during the opening credits and final minute of the film were noticeable print damage shows up.

 This release comes with two audio options Italian and English.
 Both audio mixes are presented in a Dolby Digital mono.
 Both audio mixes sound clear and evenly balanced.
 There are no problems with hiss or nay other audio defects.
 Removable English subtitles that are easy to follow and understand have been included.

-Extras for this release include a trailer for Man from Deep River, a photo/poster image gallery and a ten minute interview with Umberto Lenzi who remembers in great detail the various aspect of the production.
+Extras for this release include a trailer for The Man from Deep River, a photo/poster image gallery and a ten minute interview with Umberto Lenzi who remembers in great detail the various aspect of the production.
 The remaining extras are trailers for other titles available on DVD from Media Blasters Shriek Show label.
-Media Blasters Man from Deep River is a satisfying release that comes with a solid audio/video presentation and an informative interview that puts the film into perspective.
+Media Blasters The Man from Deep River is a satisfying release that comes with a solid audio / video presentation and an informative interview that puts the film into perspective.